 The first thing I am tackling is food.
 With both my big boys in school this year, I have double the starvation.
 Have you ever seen 2 little children take down a pantry of snacks?
 It’s not pretty.
 If I have to hear, “But MOM I am hungry!” one more time, I may lose it.

-The boys had the BEST time playing with their food.
-This roasted carrot hummus was the perfect pair with the crackers by Simple Mills.
-These crackers are awesome.
 Not only are they made with a short list of ingredients, but you know what the ingredients are and they are all simple and whole food based!
 No artificial alien like things that you have to look up, and even then don’t understand.

 There is one more thing that made me love these crackers.
 They are strong!
 You can dip them without the cracker crumbling.
 I know, weird of me to mention, but there is nothing worse than a million crumbled crackers in your dip that get mushy and pretty much ruin it.
 EWE.